 Every time the band traveled to a bowl game, they would take pictures of each band member and send an article to their home town newspapers.
 Fortunately, we went to a bowl game every year I was in the band!
 Here are my news articles:

 Right after fall semester 1982, I left for my mission to Hong Kong.
 I returned 18-months later, right before fall semester 1984.
 Thus, I was considered a “junior” for both of those semesters.

 Here’s a great picture of us when we got to tour the USS Kitty Hawk in 1984.
 Not only did we get to go to the Holiday Bowl (California), but other trips as well to nearby states for regular season games.
 We typically traveled once per year and then again if the football team was invited to a bowl game.
 These were long/ fun bus rides that included pit stops to see local attractions.
 We visited Disneyland several times!
 I can also remember visiting Hoover Dam and Mesa Verde.
 My favorite trip involved a visit to a reservation in Nevada where we put on our own parade.
-We marched four across through a narrow rock ravine… we extended back for about 50 rows!
+We marched four across through a narrow rock ravine… the band extended back for about 50 rows!
 The people on the reservation stood at the top of the ravines to watch.
 It was so much fun to see their faces and hear the sounds of our playing echoing so loudly on the rock walls!
-My senior year, the entire band was flown across the county to Florida; the year our football team won the national championship :-)
+My senior year, the entire band was flown across the country to Florida; the year our football team won the national championship :-)

 SENIOR – Citrus Bowl, 1985

 *This is my sister, Karen, who joined the band for a couple of years.
 My other sister, Shellie, was also in the band.
 I am wearing an “alumni” shirt in this picture and had the opportunity to play with the band at a homecoming event.